michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0153.md

 - n: a machine part that carries something else
 - n: characteristic way of bearing one's body
 ### Family
+- carriage: carriages, undercarriage+
+- carrier: carriers
-carriage: carriages, undercarriage+;carrier: carriers;carry: carriage, carried, carrier, carries, carrying, miscarry;miscarriage: miscarriages;miscarry: miscarriage, miscarried, miscarries, miscarrying;undercarriage: undercarriages
+- carry: carriage, carried, carrier, carries, carrying, miscarry
+- miscarriage: miscarriages
+- miscarry: miscarriage, miscarried, miscarries, miscarrying
+- undercarriage: undercarriages
 ### Examples
 - "The likelihood is that, because of its location, most of the early landlords were connected with horses, carriages and stabling," writes Dailey.
 - There was an eight-minute delay at Peterborough while the affected carriage containing about 20 people was sealed off and checked.